asmoren2/NetflixDataApp/README.md

 # NetflixDataApp
-Application that uses data from Netlfix and displays it in many ways and can insert new reviews.
+Application that uses data from Netflix and displays it in many ways and can insert new reviews.
 Uses SQL and C#